syncopika/cute_animator/readme.md

 ## cute animator 😻
 a basic animation application made with Qt! (derived from the Qt Scribble example)
-feel free to try the executable in the .zip file!

 ![gif of the application with tablet!](other/tabletsupport.gif)